neilblom/wordlist-writer/docs/Master_List_Workflow.md

 Status: Authoritative Workflow Guide

 Overview
 This document explains how to use the Master List (Column D) inside WordList Writer.
-It merges the original curriculum workflow with updated architecture rules, tokenizer rules, rendering rules, highlight pipeline rules, and July 19 fixes.
+It merges the original curriculum workflow with updated architecture rules, tokenizer rules, rendering rules, highlight pipeline rules, dictionary profile system, hybrid cognate window, alphabetical dictionary, and July 19 fixes.
 The Master List defines curriculum order, controls highlighting, and supports multilingual expansion.
 This workflow guide is designed for teachers and for future development sessions.
+WordList Writer is a teacher-facing authoring tool.

 1. Purpose of the Master List
 The Master List is a pedagogical sequence of lemmas.
 It defines the order in which vocabulary should appear in beginner-level texts.
 It is not alphabetical and not frequency-ordered.
 It is a curriculum.